Josef K \ Biography

-Another influence, sartorial and musical, was avant-punk combo Subway Sect, whose landmark single Ambition appeared in October 1978.
-Opening for The Clash at Edinburgh Odeon, the debonair quartet duly found themselves heckled as Mod revivalists, as if aping The Jam.
+Another influence, both sartorial and musical, was avant-punk quartet Subway Sect, whose landmark single Ambition appeared in October 1978.
+Opening for The Clash at Edinburgh Odeon, debonair TV Art duly found themselves heckled as Mod revivalists, as if aping The Jam.
 Fortunately sharp-eyed Johnny Waller of Kingdom Come fanzine was more perceptive.
 'Take all that is best about Lou Reed, Television and The Only Ones and you come pretty close to what TV Art are like on stage.'

 At this point Haig and Ross shared vocal duties, and in March 1979 recorded a promising eight song demo tape in a converted laundry, including future classics Chance Meeting and Romance.
 The session also featured a Fall-esque electric piano, soon to be jettisoned.
 'We stopped using it because we preferred the sound of two guitars,' explains Ross, ever the purist.
 'When we sold it we used the money to go and see Joy Division in London.'